ziriy/Analytics-content/The Anatomy of Exposure/Appendix.md

 # Appendix: Sources

 The numbering corresponds to the references used in the article.

 Last update: 12 September 2026.

 **[1]** Approximately 15,000 exposures per organisation; vulnerabilities with CVEs account for less than one per cent of that number; roughly 80 per cent of exposures are identity and credential misconfigurations.
 Primary source — XM Cyber, *Navigating the Paths of Risk: The State of Exposure Management*, third annual edition, May 2024, report page: https://xmcyber.com/navigating-the-paths-of-risk-the-state-of-exposure-management-in-2024/ (all three figures appear on the page verbatim: "Organizations typically have about 15,000 exposures", "less than 1% of those", "80% of all security exposures").
 Press release: https://www.prnewswire.com/news-releases/xm-cyber-report-finds-80-of-security-exposures-are-fueled-by-misconfigurations-302136164.html

 Wording note: the 2024 report phrases the 80 per cent finding as "Active Directory typically accounts for 80% of all security exposures", while the press release phrases it as "identity and credential misconfigurations represent a staggering 80% of security exposures".
 The article follows the press-release wording.
 Both formulations are XM Cyber/Cyentia, May 2024.
-The source treats identity and credentials as a combined category; it offers no further breakdown, which is why the article does not offer one either.

 **[2]** Toxic combination as a scenario in which several risks together create a critical problem.
 Wiz, *The anatomy of a toxic combination of risk*, January 2025: https://www.wiz.io/blog/the-anatomy-of-a-toxic-combination-of-risk (verbatim anchor: "Toxic combinations represent scenarios where multiple risks come together to form a critical severity issue").

 **[3]** A corpus of 47 primary sources on exposure management — analyst firms, platform vendors, specialists in attack paths, validation and remediation, security-ratings companies and independent analysts — collected and verified by the author.
 For each source, the primary link, date accessed and exact wording were recorded.
 Sources were classified according to whether they define the object itself (what an exposure is), the exposure-management process, a market category, or merely provide evidence without defining the term.
-The corpus, with verbatim anchors for every quotation, is maintained as a separate document and was re-verified on 13 September 2026.

 **[4]** The distinction between vulnerability and exposure through reachability, together with the weak-lock and open-door analogy.
 Wiz Academy, updated February 2026: https://www.wiz.io/academy/cloud-security/exposure-management-in-cybersecurity (verbatim anchor: "a vulnerability is a door with a weak lock.
 An exposure is that same door left open and facing the street").

 **[5]** Definition of the object: any combination of a vulnerable resource and a credible threat technique along an attack path.
 XM Cyber, *Want to fix exposure management?*, August 2023: https://xmcyber.com/blog/want-to-fix-exposure-management/ (verbatim anchor: "We define an 'exposure' as any combination of a vulnerable resource and credible threat technique along an attack path").
-Note: the same research programme, in its 2024 edition, also formulates the object as "combinations of techniques and entities susceptible to those techniques" (see [13]) — one vendor, two formulations.

 **[6]** Description of the Exposure Assessment Platforms category, in which vulnerabilities and misconfigurations are given as examples of exposures.
 Gartner, EAP market page: https://www.gartner.com/reviews/market/exposure-assessment-platforms (verbatim anchor: "exposures, such as vulnerabilities and misconfigurations") — first Magic Quadrant for the category, covering 20 vendors, 10 November 2025: https://www.gartner.com/en/documents/7159430 (vendor list on the public page matches the count of 20).